Frank Barrie: Theatre

-In May 2022 he appeared as Flashman at 80 - celebrating the character's fictional bicentennial.
+In May 2022 he appeared as Flashman at 80 – celebrating the character's fictional bicentennial.

 Television

-Barrie has also appeared in over 150 British television productions, including such shows as Emergency Ward 10, No Hiding Place, Softly, Softly, Special Branch, On Giant's Shoulders and Queen of Swords.
+Barrie also appeared in over 150 British television productions, including such shows as Emergency Ward 10, No Hiding Place, Softly, Softly, Special Branch, On Giant's Shoulders and Queen of Swords.

-In 1983 he played Eglamour in the BBC Television Shakespeare adaptation of The Two Gentlemen of Verona.
+In 1983 Barrie played Eglamour in the BBC Television Shakespeare adaptation of The Two Gentlemen of Verona.

-He has appeared on BBC's EastEnders as Edward Bishop in 2010 and 2011,a local choir master who becomes Dot Branning's (June Brown) gentleman friend.
+Barrie appeared in the BBC One soap opera EastEnders as Edward Bishop in 2010 and 2011, a local choir master who becomes Dot Branning's (June Brown) gentleman friend.

+Personal life and death

+At Hull, he met his future wife Mary Ann Lloyd.
+They married in 1960 and had a daughter, Julia.

+Barrie died at his home on 30 June 2025, at the age of 88.